 - In a low-income community, as defined by the Internal Revenue Code

-- That suffered an economic loss of 30% or more
+- Which have suffered an economic loss of 30% or more

-Out of that $15 billion, $5 billion is set aside for smaller and harder-hit businesses:
+Out of that $15 billion, $5 billion is set aside for smaller and harder-hit businesses, through the Supplemental Targeted Advance program — to be eligible, a company must have:

-- That suffered an economic loss of 50% of more
+- Suffered an economic loss of 50% of more

 How to apply

-Visit the SBA’s disaster loan portal to apply for a COVID-19 EIDL.
-The SBA sent out invitations earlier this year for the Targeted EIDL Advance, but you may also contact 800-659-2955 or [email protected] for more information.
+Visit the SBA’s disaster loan portal to apply for additional COVID-19 EIDL funds if you’re already a recipient.
+The SBA sent out invitations in 2020 for the Targeted EIDL Advance, but you may also contact 800-659-2955 or [email protected] for more information.
 If you were rejected for an advance, you may request a reevaluation to [email protected] — include your 10-digit application number in the subject line and attach any documentation that addresses the reason for the decline.

 Shuttered Venue Operators Grant (SVOG)

-Operators of theaters, museums, live performing arts organizations, independent movie theaters and other venues can apply for a new SBA grant of up to 45% of their 2019 gross earned revenue for a maximum of $10 million.
+Operators of theaters, museums, live performing arts organizations, independent movie theaters and other venues were eligible to apply for SBA grants of up to 45% of their 2019 gross earned revenue for a maximum of $10 million.
 SVOG money may be used for payroll, rent or mortgage payments, utilities, administrative costs and other business expenses.

 Application priority will be given to businesses that suffered the greatest losses.
 Here’s the breakdown: